amarjeet-choudhary666/geer.n-frontend/README.md

  I create the deletie controlller as per your requrement in backend but because of the shortage i pushed repo without adding adding deletng feature

 ![image](https://github.com/user-attachments/assets/f1a5318a-e630-499d-b96d-b2f423574734)
-these three are the routes where product are displaying on screen plss click on routes
+these three are the routes where product are displaying on screen plss click on routes to see the filtered data fetching from backend by category name and type name

 his is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).